How to run

 Cluster-specific option in key=value format (can be used multiple times)

-vast execution cluster download [OPTIONS]
+vast exec cluster download-cleanup [OPTIONS]

 Options